How to make sure your unoccupied rental property is insured

 Carrying out renovations?
 Make sure you're still covered

 With Direct Line for Business, if you're renovating your property in between tenancies, the renovations need to be minor, such as painting the walls or wall papering.
 Please note, we can't insure your unoccupied property if it's undergoing major renovations.

 Make sure you comply with your insurer's conditions if your property is unoccupied.

 It's a good idea to find out what conditions your insurer requires you to follow and then to carry them out.
 With Direct Line for Business Landlord Insurance, you need to let us know if your property becomes unoccupied during the term of your policy.
-Once there are tenants living in your rental property again, we also need to know if you’ve told us that it was unoccupied.

 - turn off all services at the mains - except electricity if it's for any fire or intruder alarm system

 - between 1 October and 31 March make sure your property is heated to a minimum of 10°C